Learn how to connect your Jira Cloud or Jira self-hosted account to Flow.

 Check the permission using the Jira Admin Helper (external site, opens in new tab)

-In a Jira project, navigate to the Permissions section of the Project settings and confirm that the service account is a member of a group or project role with the Create issues permission.
-Alternatively, the service account might be listed as a user with that permission if you aren’t using groups or project roles to manage permissions.
+Then scroll down to see the Issue permissions and confirm that the service account is a member of a group or project role with the Create issues permission.
+Alternatively, the service account might be listed as a user with that permission if you aren't using groups or project roles to manage permissions.

 Team-managed Jira projects may require additional permissions and setup due to the differences in team-managed project permissions structures (external site, opens in new tab) versus company-managed Jira projects.
 The service account needs the same permissions in a team-managed project as in all other projects, and specifically needs the Create issues permission.
 In many cases, this requires adding the service account as a Member or Administrator to each team-managed project you wish to see data for in Flow.